Why did UCM become a tobacco-free campus?

 This policy prohibits the use of e-cigarettes and any other nicotine delivery method not approved by the U.S. Food and Drug Administration (FDA) as nicotine replacement therapy.
 Individuals who wish to use nicotine replacement therapy to assist with cessation or to be more comfortable on campus without using tobacco may use any form of prescription or over-the-counter medicine approved by the FDA for this purpose.
 If e-cigarettes are approved by the FDA as nicotine replacement therapy, they would then be allowed under this policy.

-The new tobacco-use policy became effective January 1, 2014
+The tobacco-use policy went into effect on January 1, 2014

 Enforcement of the tobacco-free policy is the shared responsibility of the entire campus.
 The success of this policy depends upon the courtesy, respect, and cooperation of all members of the UCM community.
 As with all university policies, we expect that individuals will voluntarily choose to follow this policy out of respect for others and our campus community.